Skip to content

 • Invoices aren't as customizable as some other options

 Wave is a solid option to send invoices and track where all your cash goes—including cash coming and going.
-It's a full-featured business app that connects to your bank account to track expenses, send invoices, access detailed reports, and (if you need it) even reconcile your accounts for free.
+It's a full-featured business app that makes it easy to send invoices, access detailed reports, and (if you need it) even reconcile your accounts for free.

 It's the additional features, like payroll and tax filing, that make this platform ideal for growing businesses.
 You can even use Wave Money as your main business bank account.
 There's a good chance you'll need these additional features down the road.
 While the upgraded features aren't free, they are affordable (Payroll, for example, starts at $20/month), and you won't have to switch apps as your business grows.